-Method Detail Security Test Method Telephony and Cryptographic Test Method -M100 documentation contains mandatory administrative procedures are provided for effective system security. -Documentation specifies usage of tamper-evident seals to protect the modem, PC-card slot(s), serial ports, polls-open/close switch, and printer compartment during polls-open, and to protect the firmware at all times after it is loaded with a trusted build. -M100 documentation includes maintaining the zeroization report as part of the official audit record. -M100 manual identifies access control security measures including software, hardware, communication, password management, operating system provided controls, supervisor privileges, and segregation of duties. -M100 documentation contains procedures for recovering from a failure of a memory component or data processing component. -M100 documentation contains procedures for handling the failure of any data input or storage device. -M100 documentation contains procedures for installation of software including hardware containing firmware. -Documentation contains procedures for the secure handling of ballot boxes and data in central count. -Documentation contains procedures for the physical security and detection of tampering in polling places. -Documentation contains detailed description of physical access control measures to prevent unauthorized access to the voting system. -During trusted build procedures and installation, verify source code, compilers or assemblers are not resident. - Documentation states that jurisdictional procedures control multiple user access to election definition files in EDM, ESSIM, AM and AIMS.
-Documentation states that jurisdictional procedures control multiple user access to election definition files in HPM.
-Multiple user access to HPM files is "read-only" during preparation of election definition cartridges for M100, DS200, M650 and VAT. - By document review verify that the multiple user access capabilities of ERM are documented sufficiently to allow a code reviewer to verify and analyze the multi-user capabilities of ERM users. analyzo and main addi dapabilitido di Ettivi addio. -By source code review M100 validates checksums when the PC card is input -By source code review M100 memory is zeroed out prior to election -By source code review computer generated keys are random -By source code review multiuser access in ERM prevents data corruption, deadlocks, and race conditions.
+Method Detail Security Test Method Telephony and Cryptographic Test Method -M100 documentation contains mandatory administrative procedures are provided for effective system security. -Documentation specifies usage of tamper-evident seals to protect the modem, PC-card slot(s), serial ports, polls-open/close switch, and printer compartment during polls-open, and to protect the firmware at all times after it is loaded with a trusted build.
+(NY 7/12/07) & (CT 10/1/06 & 7/1/07) -M100 documentation includes maintaining the zeroization report as part of the official audit record -M100 manual identifies access control security measures including software, hardware, communication, password management, operating system provided controls, supervisor privileges, and segregation of duties -M100 documentation contains procedures for recovering from a failure of a memory component or data processing component. -M100 documentation contains procedures for handling the failure of any data input or storage device. -M100 documentation contains procedures for installation of software including hardware containing firmware. -Documentation contains procedures for the secure handling of ballot boxes and data in central count. -Documentation contains procedures for the physical security and detection of tampering in polling places.
+(CT 10/1/06 & 7/1/07) -Documentation contains detailed description of physical access control measures to prevent unauthorized access to the voting system. -During trusted build procedures and installation, verify source code, compilers or assemblers are not resident. - Documentation states that jurisdictional procedures control multiple user access to election definition files in EDM, ESSIM, AM and AIMS Documentation states that jurisdictional procedures control multiple user access to election definition files in HPM.
+Multiple user access to HPM files is "read-only" during preparation of election definition cartridges for M100, DS200, M650 and VAT. - By document review verify that the multiple user access capabilities of ERM are documented sufficiently to allow a code reviewer to verify and analyze the multi-user capabilities of ERM users. -By source code review M100 validates checksums when the PC card is input -By source code review M100 memory is zeroed out prior to election -By source code review computer generated keys are random -By source code review multiuser access in ERM prevents data corruption, deadlocks, and race conditions.
 Documentation of Test Record the results of the security testing in the Security test case.
-Record observation of the removal of the modem from the M100 in the Summarize and record the results of security testing, document & source code reviews in the applicable Security Review tabs.
-1 1 Enter Accept against each review requirement.
+Record observation of the removal of the modem from the M100 in the Data & Test Results Telephony and Cryptographic Test Case code reviews in the applicable Security Review tabs.
+Enter Accept against each review requirement.
+Log discrepancies on the appropriate Discrepancy Report